mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 cavity with their beak until it collapses.
 Caution is advised when they are seen nearby, as humans have often been targets of attacks.

-Standing up to three metres tall, they are an imposing sight when flocking at the edge of an ocean in preparation for a hunt, preferring to eat the larger aquatic animals under the surface, rather than the squat mammals found on land.
+Standing up to three meters tall, they are an imposing sight when flocking at the edge of an ocean in preparation for a hunt, preferring to eat the larger aquatic animals under the surface, rather than the squat mammals found on land.
 Their immense wingspan allows them little